mahletbogale/mahi_project_one/README.md

 # project choice

- Flash Cards.
+ Flashcards.

 ## project description

-My APP is called LuLubaby First Word .It is a Flash Cards
+My APP is called LuLubaby First Word .It is a Flashcards

 for babies with the list of Alphabets from A to Z .And when